Net Operating Income Real Estate Formula: Three Property Scenarios

 Recovery Ratio = CAM Recovery Revenue ÷ Total CAM Expenses Incurred

 Track this monthly, not just at year-end.
-A property running 78% recovery in Q1-Q3 that expects 95% for the full year has a significant true-up to bill tenants in Q4 — and those true-ups generate disputes.
-Far better to be within 5% throughout the year.
+A property running 78% recovery in Q1 through Q3 that expects 95% for the full year has a significant true-up to bill tenants in Q4.
+Those true-ups generate disputes.
+Being within 5% throughout the year is far better.

 The cam-variance-analysis framework shows how to track this in real time and identify which tenants are driving the gap.